SPICExLAB/EITPose/README.md

-# EiTPose
+# EITPose
-This is a research repository for [EiTPose: Wearable and Practical Electrical Impedance Tomography for Continuous Hand Pose Estimation]() (CHI 2024).
+This is a research repository for [EITPose: Wearable and Practical Electrical Impedance Tomography for Continuous Hand Pose Estimation]() (CHI 2024).
 It contains the following:
 - Datasets for the 3 evaluations described in the paper:
-    - EiT/hand pose within sessions, across sessions, across users
+    - EIT/hand pose within sessions, across sessions, across users
-    - EiT/hand pose within sessions across a long period of time
+    - EIT/hand pose within sessions across a long period of time
-    - EiT/hand gesture within sessions and across users
+    - EIT/hand gesture within sessions and across users
 - Data Visualizer for the provided datasets
 - Evaluation experiments:
     - MPJPE Within Session